SidonTheTroll/cave-of-ordeals/Practical/Exam/Chemistry/sketch.md

 | -------------- | --------------- |
 | Chloride, sulfate | Ammonium, Aluminum, Barium |

+- Write the formula of each radical in the conclusion.

 ### Dry Test of Acid Radical
 - Action of dilute $HCl$
     - One or two absent